-CHART 18.
-Million passenger kilometers
+Chart 18.
+Million passenger kilometres

-The four largest countries (Germany, the UK, France and Italy) make up for about 65% of the passenger kilometers performed in all the 28 countries, while 13 countries make up for less than 5% of total passenger kilometers.
+The four largest countries (Germany, the UK, France and Italy) make up for about 65% of the passenger kilometres performed in all the 28 countries, while 13 countries make up for less than 5% of total passenger kilometres.

-CHART 19.
+Chart 19.
 Average travel distance (km)